-Ancient Dental Calculus Reveals an Oral Microbiome Shift after the Black Death
+Ancient Dental Calculus Reveals an Oral Microbiome Shift After the Black Death

 © illustrissima / Adobe Stock

-The 14th century’s Second Plague Pandemic, also known as the Black Death, killed 30-60% of the European population and had a profound impact on European history.
-A recent study conducted by researchers from Penn State and the University of Adelaide suggests that this historical plague might have influenced changes in diet and hygiene practices, which, in turn, could be linked to shifts in the human oral microbiome.
+The 14th century’s Second Plague Pandemic, also known as the Black Death, killed 30% to 60% of the European population and had a profound impact on European history.
+A study conducted by researchers from Penn State and the University of Adelaide suggests that this historical plague might have influenced changes in diet and hygiene practices, which, in turn, could be linked to shifts in the human oral microbiome.
 This shift in the oral microbiome may have contributed to the development of chronic diseases that affect people today.1

 Dr. Laura Weyrich, an associate professor of anthropology and bioethics at Penn State, points out that modern microbiomes are associated with various chronic conditions such as obesity, cardiovascular disease, and mental health issues.
 Understanding the origins of these microbial communities can provide valuable insights for managing these diseases.1